QuickLogic-Corp/qorc-sdk/docs/source/guides/clock-infra/clocks.rst

 There is not much to worry about the baudrate matching, due to the fractional divider and (almost) any C11 frequency would do.

-:code:`TODO add preferred frequencies for least error in baud, if any`
+:code:`TODO add calculations/preferred frequencies for least error in baud, if any`

 Whenever HSOSC changes, C11 will change, and we need to ensure that the UART fractional divider is set to output the required baudrate.